Stephen-Kimoi/icp-evm-rust-bridge/README.md

 - `sign_transaction`: Handles the signing of transactions for write operations.
 - `send_raw_transaction`: Sends the signed transaction to the EVM network.
 - Helper functions for conversion between different data formats.

-### evm_rpc.rs

-This file defines the structures and implementations for interacting with EVM RPC services.

-Key components:
-- Various structs and enums representing RPC requests and responses.
-- `EvmRpcCanister`: An implementation that provides methods for common Ethereum RPC calls.
-- `Service`: A struct that wraps the canister ID for making RPC calls.

 ### lib.rs